 Advertising.
 My personal sites utilize third-party networks to manage advertising inventory.
 I have the option to reject any advertiser for any reason, but I do not participate in actively recruiting sponsors.
 Clients sometimes hire me for advertorial or placed media content, in which advertisers may shape or otherwise control the final product.
 I do not participate in projects commissioned by clients or sponsors with whom I do not share core values.
 In those limited cases where my byline is attached to sponsored content, FTC regulations require sponsors and publishers to disclose their affiliations.

 Client and employer affiliations.
-Over the past five years, I have been paid for services rendered on behalf of the following companies:
+Over the past ten years, I have been paid for services rendered on behalf of the following companies:

 - American Express